Portsmouth Abbey School

-Portsmouth Abbey School is a coeducational Benedictine boarding and day school for students in grades 9 to 12.
-Founded in 1926 by the English Benedictine community, the School is located on a 525-acre campus along Rhode Island's Narragansett Bay.
+Portsmouth Abbey School is a coeducational Catholic, Benedictine boarding and day school for students in grades 9 to 12.
+Founded in 1926 by the English Benedictines, the school is located on a 525-acre campus in Portsmouth, along Rhode Island's Narragansett Bay.

 History

 The school and monastery are located on land originally owned by the Freeborn family beginning in the 1650s.
 The land was later owned by the Anthony family, and in 1778 it was the site of the Battle of Rhode Island during the American Revolution.
 In 1864, Amos Smith, a Providence financier, built what is now known as the Manor House and created a gentleman's farm on the site with the help of architect Richard Upjohn.
 After buying the Manor House and surrounding land in 1918, Dom Leonard Sargent of Boston, a convert from the Episcopal Church, founded Portsmouth Priory on October 18, 1918.
 The priory was founded as, and remains, a house of the English Benedictine Congregation.
 It is one of only three American houses in the congregation, and maintains a unique connection with sister schools in England, including Ampleforth College and Downside School.

-The school was founded in 1926 as Portsmouth Priory by John Hugh Diman, a Benedictine monk, and a former Episcopalian.
-Portsmouth was not Diman's first school.
-In 1896, Diman founded Diman's School for Small Boys - later, St. George's School - in Middletown, Rhode Island.
-In 1912, aware that St. George's School catered to the sons of more affluent families and eager to provide educational opportunities to working-class students, Diman founded the Diman Vocational School in Fall River, MA.
-A conversion experience brought Diman to Catholicism and ultimately to the Benedictines who were just beginning a priory in Portsmouth.
-After joining the Order of Saint Benedict, Diman was again moved to found a school.
-In 1926, Diman founded the Portsmouth Priory School, which would be redesignated as Portsmouth Abbey School - indicating the increased size of its monastic community - in 1969.

-Originally, Portsmouth Priory offered a classical education to boys.
-Using the British "public" school model, the Priory School employed a form system, and supplemented a student's education with co-curricular activities, such as athletics and the arts.
-The same British system along with an updated and much expanded selection of co-curricular offerings are still at the core of a Portsmouth Abbey School education today.